AnonymousBingo/Formal_verification/README.md

-# Formal Analysis of [Your Protocol Name] Protocol using ProVerif
+# Formal Analysis of STRP Protocol using ProVerif

 This repository contains the ProVerif scripts for the formal security analysis of the [Your Protocol Name] protocol.
 The analysis covers two main phases of the protocol: Registration and Authentication.

 ## Overview

-The [Your Protocol Name] protocol is designed to [briefly state the main purpose of your protocol, e.g., "enable secure communication and mutual authentication between users and multiple services in a distributed environment"].
+The STRP protocol is designed to enable secure communication and mutual authentication between users and multiple services in a multiserver environment.
 This formal analysis aims to verify key security properties under the Dolev-Yao attacker model, which assumes the attacker has full control over the network.

 ## Tool Used